CQCL/hugr/specification/hugr.md

 maintenance and design overhead.
 We believe that for most cases, inspecting and modifying the in-memory structure will be enough.
-If not, in future we can add a human language and a standalone module for conversion to/from the binary serialised form.
+If not, in future we can add a human language and a standalone module for conversion to/from the binary serialized form.

 ### Schema